component-driven/component-driven-development/src/exercises/exercise10/Readme.md

 ## Task

-Create a subscription form that consists for two components:
+Create a subscription form that consists of two components:

 * A presentational component (`SubscriptionForm`) that renders all possible states of the subscription form:
   * default;